-The Versailles, Midway and Woodford County Human Rights Comission is made up of 9 members:
+The Versailles, Midway and Woodford County Human Rights Commission is made up of 9 members:

 ATTEND A MEETING

-Our meetings are open to the public and take place the first Thursday of every other month in the Woodford County Courthouse Fiscal Courtroom.
-The meeting begins at 6:30 PM.
+Our meetings are open to the public and take place the first Thursday of every other month at the MUST building, or elsewhere as posted.
+The meetings begin at 6:30 PM.

 However, in 1966, the commission role expanded with the passage of The Kentucky Civil Rights Act (Kentucky Revised Statute [KRS]344).
 This law made discrimination illegal on a state level, and it made the Kentucky Commission on Human Rights the statutory authority to enforce the law for the Commonwealth.
 Kentucky became the first state south of the Mason Dixon Line to make discrimination illegal.